ptogias/dream-challenge-ehr/README.md

 We tested _aucpr _ as the evaluation metric on other submissions but surprisingly it ended up giving slightly worse results.  _logloss _is also a robust evaluation metric when it comes to class imbalance but was not included in this work.

 #### Conclusion/Discussion
 As mentioned earlier, the problem of class imbalance was an issue in this challenge.
 In order to have a better understating of how models behave on balanced EHR data, downsampling the majority class should give a more clear feedback on the correct prediction of both classes.
-Nevertheless, this is a great opportunity to create solid ground for better future work.
+Nevertheless, this is a great opportunity to create solid ground for better future work.<br/>
 Our approach emphasized more on a feature engineering perspective of patient morality prediction.
 Having a look at the AUROC and AUPR scores of other participants higher on the leaderboard, made us consider whether we missed something when engineering variables.
 Maybe an even more extensive search for variables may be appropriate in future analyses or other features that were not included in this challenge are the key for better results.
 Another aspect that should be investigated is the new version (v6.0) of OMOP Common Data Model that offers a few updates on tables and variables.

 Some final remarks: